wlloyduw/SAAF/README.md

 # faas_inspector

 This project provides coding templates to support tracing FaaS function server infrastructure for code deployments.
-A generic Hello World function is provided for each language as starting point to write infrastructure traceable FaaS functions to support tracing code containers and hosts (VMs).
+A generic Hello World function is provided for different FaaS platform/language combinations as a starting point to write infrastructure traceable FaaS functions to enable tracing code containers and hosts (VMs) created by FaaS platform providers for hosting FaaS functions.
+This information can help verify the state of infrastructure (COLD vs. WARM) to understand performance results, and help preserve infrastructure for better FaaS performance.

 __**Example Input/Output:**__